 How to Assign Command Output to Variable in Shell Script

-How to Find Hardware Details in Ubuntu
+How to Resize Partition in Ubuntu

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.